Welcome to Episode Eighteen of Lucretius Today.

 Remember that our podcast home page is LucretiusToday.com, where you can download a free copy of the versions of the poem we are reading, and our home for discussion of Lucretius and all other aspects of Epicurean philosophy is Epicureanfriends.com

-Now let's join our discussion with Elayne and Charles reading today's text from Book One.
+Now let's join the discussion with Martin reading today's text.

 Note: In previous episodes we have discussed: